FoxCunning/UE_Editor/README.md

     - Special ability editor (Remastered ROM only)

 ###To do:
-- Music tracker
+- Music tracker:
+  - Implement noise channel
+  - Import/export music from/to FamiTracker
 - SFX editor
-- Import/export music from/to NSF
 - Special dialogue editor (e.g. vendors, Lord British, etc.)
 - Editor settings UI
 - Improve the map editor (drag-drawing, optional grid)
-- Undo features for most modules
+- Undo features for map editor
 - Major refactoring in most modules
 - Some extra features that would be nice to have:
     - Integrated pattern editor, to make external tools entirely optional